Best Airport Lounges in Asia: From Tokyo to Bangkok

 Hong Kong International has some of the most visually stunning lounges in Asia.
 The Cathay Pacific Business Class Lounge - particularly "The Pier" - features a gorgeous design with natural light flooding through floor-to-ceiling windows overlooking the tarmac.

 The noodle bar at The Pier deserves its own paragraph.
 Dan dan noodles, wonton soup, congee - all made fresh.
-I've had connections through HKG where I deliberately chose a longer layover just to eat there.
+It is good enough that some travelers deliberately choose a longer layover through HKG just to eat there.
 The shower suites are also top-tier, with full-size Aesop products.

 Seoul Incheon (ICN)

 Incheon consistently ranks among the world's best airports, and the lounges are a big reason.
-Korean Air's Prestige Class Lounge is enormous and features a dedicated bibimbap station that I dream about between trips.
+Korean Air's Prestige Class Lounge is enormous and features a dedicated bibimbap station worth seeking out.
 Asiana's lounge is similarly impressive.

 What makes Korean lounges special is the attention to rest.
 Many have proper sleeping rooms - not just recliners, but actual enclosed nap pods with blankets and pillows.
 For anyone on a long layover, this is a game-changer.